GlobalPlatform/SERAM/CONTRIBUTING.md

 by the key owners.

 GitHub provides a [guide to adding a GPG key to your account](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).
-You should ensure that they key you use is associated with the e-mail address you used to set-up your GitHub account.
+You should ensure that they key you use is associated with the e-mail address you used to set up your GitHub account.
 If you follow the GitHub guide, this will be the case.